seijihirao/apys/README.md

     The function that will be executed before every request to the function with the same name on the endpoint.
     Any result should be stored on the variable `req`, because it is the only local variable on the request.

-any(req, api)
+always(req, api)

     The function that will be executed before any request.
-    Note: thids function will be executed before the later.
+    Note: this function will be executed before the other filters.

 ### UTILS